hugowangler/D7050E/HOME_EXAM.md

 The LLVM backend can generate and compile code from my language but no optimization have been implemented.
 Also, since my language does not have a borrow checker aliasing is possible so noalias could not be passed anywhere.

 # Overal course goals and learning outcomes
 In this course I have learned a lot when it comes to programming since I have implemented a quite large project myself.
-Comparing this to other courses I enjoyed the practical work required to implement the compiler.
+Comparing this to other courses I enjoyed the heavy practical work required to implement the compiler.
 I also learned a lot of Rust since I have no prior experiance of the language.
-Although it should be noted that the learning curve in the beginning of the course was quite big since both Rust and parsing had to be learned.
+Although it should be noted that the learning curve in the beginning of the course was quite big since I had to learn Rust.

+Regarding the course goals and what I have done:

+- Parser:
+  - A lot of work with creating a suitable AST
+  - Maybe not so much learnt about lexical and syntax analysis since I used LALRPOP which basically did this for me without having to "know" a lot.
+  - EBNF
+- Interpreter
+  - Had to come up with a way of handling variables in order to allow for shadowing etc.
+- Type checker
+  - Worker a lot with figuring out a way to report multiple errors
+  - How to display errors in a suitable and easy way
+- LLVM IR and JIT compilation

+In general it feels like I learned a lot more about the practical parts of a compiler than the theoretical part.
+Mostly because I spent the most of the course on implementing the compiler and not really thinking or creating the theoretical analysis like SoS and EBNF.